 Mr. Kaernerk: Thank you, Mr. Chairman. (interpretation) Good day, minister and your officials.

-Bill 22, An Act to Amend the Mental Health Act, it is good to hear that the Department of Health is going to be looking at Inuit societal values and see how they will handle counselling.
+With respect to Bill 22, An Act to Amend the Mental Health Act, it is good to hear that the Department of Health is going to be looking at Inuit societal values and see how they will handle counselling.
 It is very different because our elders tell us these things.
-Inuit way of counselling is unique in Nunavut.
+The Inuit way of counselling is unique in Nunavut.
 There is nothing like it and because of that, I wanted to speak to the matter.

-Now, for people with homes or elders with children who are experiencing mental health issues within their family, who is going to be there to support them or help them.
+Now, for people with homes or elders with children who are experiencing mental health issues within their family, who is going to be there to support them or help them?
 That is what I wanted to talk about.

 Page 56 references the topic of administering prescription medication by registered nurses and doctors or nurse practitioners who give out medication and also registered nurses.

-Page 56, section 56 only deals with that within the Act.
-It was passed on June 8, 2021, apparently.
+Section 56 only deals with that within the Act.
+It was passed on June 8, 2021.
 It is May 31, 2023 today.
-Why has it taken this long when it's just one little one word on page 56 about the administration of emergency treatment.
-So the Department of Health is introducing a bill.
-I believe more priority needs to be put into matter because more Inuit in Nunavut need to get help, and I will be supporting the amendment to the Act.
-That's all I wanted to say and thank you for the opportunity.
+Why has it taken this long when it's just one little word on page 56 about the administration of emergency treatment?

+The Department of Health is introducing a bill.
+I believe more priority needs to be put into the matter because more Inuit in Nunavut need to get help, and I will be supporting the amendment to the Act.
+Mr. Chairman, that's all I wanted to say and thank you for the opportunity.
 Thank you, Mr. Chairman.

 Chairman: Thank you.
-Any other general comments to open comments?
-There are none.
-Please go to your legislative binder to Bill 22.
+Are there any other general comments to the opening comments?
+Seeing none, please go to your legislative binder to Bill 22.
 Bill 22, An Act to Amend the Mental Health Act.
 Clause 1.
 Agreed?